sonocotta/orange-pi-media-center/README.md

 I did a few audio projects in the past, some using [ESP32](https://hackaday.io/project/173620-loud-esp), some using popular [Raspberry Pi](https://hackaday.io/project/195272-raspberry-pi-media-center) devices.
 Each has its pros and cons, and with each iteration, I'm trying to focus on the details that were working best for me, while using them myself on a daily basis.

 What is special about the Orange Pi is the amount of hardware power that you get for your buck.
-Surely, the ecosystem is not as rich as Raspberry Pi, and the community is not so wast.
-But Armbian is still a Debian based system and most of the things you'd want to run, just work!
+Surely, the ecosystem is not as rich as Raspberry Pi, and the community is not so vast.
+But Armbian is still a Debian-based system and most of the things you'd want to run, just work!

 ## Early prototypes

-Media center didn't appear from the thin air.
-Series of Hat prototypes were created before.
+The Media center didn't appear from the thin air.
+A series of Hat prototypes were created before.

 Orange Pi Hi-Fi Hat adds Hi-Fi audio capability to your Pi.
-It uses native I2S output of Orange Pi together with Texas Instruments' fantastic PCM5100 Hi-Fi DAC.
+It uses the native I2S output of Orange Pi together with Texas Instruments' fantastic PCM5100 Hi-Fi DAC.

 ![image](https://user-images.githubusercontent.com/5459747/209653155-5d475646-525a-4f9a-a561-1d854e3b34ee.png)

-Loud Orange Pi Hat uses dual MAX98357 DAC to spit out two cannels of 3W music power each
+Loud Orange Pi Hat uses dual MAX98357 DAC to spit out two channels of 3W music power each

 ![DSC_0433](https://github.com/sonocotta/orange-pi-hi-fi-hat/assets/5459747/28e6fa61-931e-42fc-841b-1774a86752a5)